SijiaLi/BU-Healthy-Minds/README.md

-# bhm
+# To HMS team

-This is the code for BU healthy minds project.
-The codes are uploaded but not the data out of confidentiality.
+Hi team,
+Please use the demographics.rda for your follow up analysis using:

+load("demographics.rda")